Lying in bed, dreading getting up

 Numero uno

 A couple of weeks ago now, a cable importing electricity from mainland Europe into the UK had a fire than has meant it’s going to be out of action until mid-November at the earliest.
-That means the wholesale price of electricity has gone up AND the UK’s carbon intensity is significantly higher as we’re now using our gas power stations to generate our electricity rather than important when our green generating supply is lower than our requirements
+That means the wholesale price of electricity has gone up AND the UK’s carbon intensity is significantly higher as we’re now using our gas power stations to generate our electricity rather than import when our green generating supply is lower than our requirements

 What this is likely to mean is a spike in electricity prices.